Skinning maps are finite-to-one: Preliminaries

 \subsection{Group actions on $\Lambda$-trees and length functions}

-Every isometry of a $\Lambda$-tree is either \emph{elliptic}, \emph{hyperbolic}, or an \emph{inversion}.
+Every isometry of a $\Lambda$-tree is either \emph{elliptic}, \emph{hyperbolic}, or an \emph{inversion}; see \cite[Sec.~3.1]{chiswell} for a detailed discussion of this classification.
 Elliptic isometries are those with fixed points, while hyperbolic isometries have an invariant axis (identified with a subgroup of $\Lambda$) on which they act as a translation.
-Inversions are pathological isometries that have no fixed points but become elliptic after an index-$2$ base change; permitting such base change allows us to make the standing assumption that \emph{isometric group actions on $\Lambda$-trees that we consider are without inversions}.
+An inversion is an isometry that has no fixed point but which induces an elliptic isometry after an index-$2$ base change; permitting such base change allows us to make the standing assumption that \emph{isometric group actions on $\Lambda$-trees that we consider are without inversions}.

 The \emph{translation length} $\ell(g)$ of an isometry $g : T \to T$ of a $\Lambda$-tree is defined as Note that $\ell(g) \in \Lambda^+ \cup \{0\}$.
 It can be shown that the translation length is also given by $\ell(g) = \min \{ d(x,g(x)) \: | \: x \in T \}$.